|PARENTS & GUARDIANS|

 Thank you for being your performer’s #1!
 Through your support they have become the performers who light up our stages and entertain our audiences.
 We are honored to have your performer participate with us and look forward to entertaining you at our family-fun events.
-To help your experience be the most it can be please keep these tips in mind:
+To help your experience be the most it can be familiarize yourself with this page.

 PARENTS PAGE TABLE OF CONTENTS:

-If you are unsure which category to enter, Open/Specialty is recommended.
+◦ If you are unsure which category to enter, call the TE office or Open/Specialty is recommended.

-We offer casting opportunities for dancers and vocalists.
-Through our TE ELITE TEAM & “DANCE IT OUT” Albums & Music Videos.
+◦ We offer casting opportunities for dancers and vocalists, through our ELITE TEAM, Song Singles & Music Videos.

 – Style of dance that combines classical dance technique with precision acrobatic elements.
 It is defined by its athletic character, its unique choreography, which seamlessly blends dance and acrobatics, and its use of acrobatics in a dance context (must have at least 50% acrobatic moves).